Particle shells from relativistic bubble walls: Thermalization

 \subsection{Results}

 Using Eq.~(\ref{eq:P3to2}) for the probability $\mathcal{P}_{3 \to 2}^i$ that a particle $i$ undergoes a $3\to 2$ interaction, with the rate from Eq.~(\ref{eq:rate3to2}) and the other inputs from Tables~\ref{tab:L_E_n}, \ref{tab:Msq_parametrics}, the condition $\mathcal{P}_{3 \to 2}^i < 1$ is not satisfied in the colored regions in Fig.~\ref{fig:3to2}, where we shade in different colors regions where (in parenthesis the momentum to assign to each particle, according to our definitions) \begin{itemize} \item[$\diamond$] $i (p_1), j (p_2), k (p_5)$ are all shell particles; \item[$\diamond$] $i (p_1), j(p_2)$ are shell particles and $k (p_5)$ is a bath one; \item[$\diamond$] $i (p_5)$ is a shell particles and $j (p_1), k (p_2)$ are bath ones; \item[$\diamond$] $i (p_5)$ is a bath particles and $j (p_1), k (p_2)$ are shell ones; \item[$\diamond$] $i (p_1), j (p_2)$ are bath particles and $k (p_5)$ is a shell one. \end{itemize} Among the 5 cases above, the one where the three initial particles all belong to the shell dominates the shaded regions for radiated shells (both transmitted and reflected) in the abelian case.
 This can be understood with the fact that, in those cases, $n_{\rm bath}/n_{\rm ej} \ L_{\rm eff}/ R_{c} \ll 1$.
 The shaded regions for radiated shells, in the non-abelian case, instead all lie within the parameter space where our computation cannot be trusted because the plasma mass is larger than the vacuum one, see Sec.~\ref{sec:large_plasma_mass} and Fig.~\ref{fig:phase_space_sat}.

+For completeness, in Fig.~\ref{fig:3to2} we also shade the regions where $2\to2$ processes within shells are efficient, discussed in Sec.~\ref{sec:2to2}: while they do not alter the total shell's number density and typical particle momentum and so do not make shells depart from free-streaming, they could affect the identities of the particles making up the shell.

 Overall, thermalization processes are the strongest ones in determining the regions where radiated shells from an abelian gauge theory do not free stream, as well for LO shells from non-abelian theories at large $v_\phi$ values, see Fig.~\ref{fig:free_stream_all_cases}.
 An example consequence of these findings is that the first processes to consider, in order to determine the evolution of radiated and transmitted shells at PTs associated with an abelian gauge group, would be $3\to2$ ones all involving shell particles in the initial state.
 We leave this interesting direction for future work.